 - Saying they are ‘good for nothing’ or ‘useless’ or calling them a mistake

-- Threatening of consequences when they fail to do something
+- Threatening them with dire consequences if they fail to do something

 - Exposing them to first hand or second-hand violence

-- Refraining from physical contacts such as hugging and kissing, or any other way of showing affection
+- Refraining from physical contact such as hugging, kissing, or any other way of showing affection

 - Blaming them for anything that goes wrong